thephpleague/tactician-bundle/README.md

 Check the [Tactician docs](http://tactician.thephpleague.com/) for more info and a complete list of middleware.

-## Configuring Command buses
+## Configuring Multiple Command Buses
-The bundle is pre-configured with a command bus called "default".
-Which has the service name `tactician.commandbus`.
+The bundle is pre-configured with a command bus called "default", with the service id `tactician.commandbus`.
 Some users want to configure more than one command bus though.
 You can do this via configuration, like so:

 ```yaml